Logiqx/gps-wizard/docs/velocity.md

     A receiver-generated Doppler measurement is a measure of instantaneous velocity, whereas the carrier-phasederived Doppler is a measure of mean velocity between observation epochs.
-The Doppler measurement is noisier than carrier-phase-derived Doppler because the receivergenerated Doppler is measured over a very small time interval.
+The Doppler measurement is noisier than carrier-phase-derived Doppler because the receiver generated Doppler is measured over a very small time interval.
 As carrier-phase-derived Doppler is computed
     over a longer time span than Doppler, the random noise is averaged and lowered.
 Therefore, very smooth velocity is